Payer trends: Challenges in healthcare affordability and access

 Healthcare consumerism also spans benefit and price transparency.
 Organizations should consider offering benefit selection tools and price transparency tools to assist consumers with healthcare decisions.
 Healthcare decisions are often anxiety-inducing and overwhelming with critical information living in siloes.
 We’ve seen an increase in patients wanting support tools.
 Not only to help educate them on what they’re eligible for, but to help them navigate decisions for themselves and their loved ones.
 This technology puts the power back in the hands of the patient and provides them with an educated, shoppable experience.

 Additional regulations are needed for healthcare consumerism to become a true reality, but the foundation has been laid down through policies, such as the No Surprises Act.
 In the fall of 2022, Centers for Medicare & Medicaid Services (CMS) published a request for information (RFI) requesting input from organizations across the healthcare ecosystem to help inform rule making related to advanced explanation of benefits (AEOB).
-We took the time to read through the respondents comments, so you don’t have to.
-Read our top price transparency themes for CMS to consider.
+We took the time to read through respondents’ comments, so you don’t have to.

 Our healthcare analytics team stays up to date on the latest trends as a service to our employer and health plan customers.
 Keep an eye on our blog throughout the year for future deep dives into key trends facing healthcare payers.